Leon99/Anroo/README.md

 # Anroo

-Library and console apps for controlling afffordable UDP-based devices for 'smart home' automation:
+Libraries and console apps for controlling affordable devices that enable 'smart home' automation:
 - Milight LED bulbs (also known as EasyBulb/LimitlessLED).
 'Dual White' and RGBW bulbs are supported;
 - Orvibo S20 Wi-Fi outlet switch and its clones.